petravetsma/nodejs2025Q2-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+## Running vulnerability tests

+Install the latest version of npm in your local environment:
+`npm install -g snyk`

+Authenticate your machine to associate it with your Snyk Account:
+`snyk auth`

+To scan for vulnerabilities run:
+`snyk monitor --all-projects --org=b23b3c18-dc49-4970-a965-4bb91da00da7`

 ## Testing

 After application running open new terminal and enter: